Finding Irish Fairies and fairy gardens in Ireland

 One of the most famous Fairy Forts in Ireland is The Knockgraffon Motte which is around 4 km north of Cahir in Tipperary.
 Legend says that it was the coronation place of the High Kings of Munster.

-Mutton Hill Motte in the Tipperary Hills just outside of Tipp town, also known as Cup and Saucer Hill.
-This post is from Instagram and you can see the hill in a very short video.
+This fairy fort is in the Tipperary Hills just outside of Tipp town, also known as Cup and Saucer Hill.

-The fairies in Ireland range wide and free but many can be found in special gardens, forest and woods.
+The fairies in Ireland range wide and free but many can be found in special gardens, forests and woods.
 Here are 24 places to find Fairy Gardens in Ireland.

 Kilmokea is near Campile, New Ross on Great Island.
 These beautiful unspoilt gardens hold a precious Tree Fairy Village within its ancient trees.
 There is a lovely Georgian Tea Room that offers a wide selection of homemade cakes, tarts, scones, and bread with fresh marmalades and jams.
 For the children (and adults) there is plenty to explore and walks to wander on from pirate ships to many fairy houses this garden is an Irish gem.